 Fig.6.
 Interprefy’s interface for interpreters

 It seems simpler than KUDO’s interface, though there are a lot of functions and buttons here as well.
 On the top panel incoming and outgoing language channels are configured.
 One of incoming channels is always source (or floor) and the other – the English language (used for relay).
 The outgoing channels are the languages you are interpreting into.
-On the right-hand side you can see a microphone sign (red – on, grey – off); a cough button; below – the chat between interpreters and a moderator.
+On the right-hand side you can see a microphone sign (red – on, grey – off); a cough button; below – a chat between one virtual booth interpreters and a moderator and an event chat (with all the interpreters and several moderators) .
 On the left-hand side there are video windows: you can switch between them.
 In the top right corner there is an already familiar to us handover function.
 Interprefy also has a very non-transparent handover process: if you press the now button you will see several more pop up windows that active and passive interpreters should press before the handover can take place.
 In practice, as I already mentioned, we did not use this function with my partners – preferred the manual handover instead.